 Moral Conduct Waivers

 The Marine Corps is built on discipline.
-The Corps has no space in its ranks for those who have proven themselves to be a disruption to society, but a previous history of a mistake or two will likely not prevent individuals from earning a commission.
+The Corps has no space in its ranks for those who have proven themselves to be a disruption to society, but a previous history of a mistake or two will likely not prevent individuals from enlistment.
 The Marine Corps understands everyone has a history, so it has established guidelines on how any lapses of judgment can be properly identified to allow qualified applicants to enlist.

 Physical Aptitude Waivers

 The physical and medical background of applicants is key to the enlistment process.
 The essential step to this requirement is the Medical Examination complete at the local Military Entrance Processing Station, or MEPS.
 At MEPS, applicants complete a thorough assessment to determine their eligibility to enlist.
 Medical and dental professionals will evaluate applicants’ height, weight, vision, lab samples, and medical history.
 Conditions requiring waver and those which are disqualifying are numerous, so we list some common examples below:

 Potentially Disqualifying, Waivers Allowed:

 History of psychological or psychiatric care

 For conditions or medical history specific to your situation, your recruiter can guide you through the process to verify eligibility.

 Marine recruiters are required to seek out the best and brightest of applicants.
 Part of this requirement is to enlist applicants who possess the mental aptitude and ability to execute military duties.
 To evaluate this requirement, recruiters will complete two steps with applicants: